 Another is the concept of radical openness.
 He talks about how TED conferences had only 800 members twice a year, yet there were tears, changed lives and real passion.
 The decision was made to put the conference talks on the Internet and as a result the talks have now gained 320 million viewers, the passion has been amplified.

 To put substance behind the ideas, TED is sponsoring a contest to create “Ads Worth Sharing,” ads that with a difference, ads that engage the audience “authentically, intelligently, delightfully.”
 Ten will be chosen and will get exposure at the TED conference and on their web site.
 I can’t even imagine the value of having that instant, guaranteed viral action.
-The indirect approach can be expensive and conceptually difficult if the goal is to gain topline sales rather goals that involve community, authenticity, and passion.
-For some additional thoughts on this topic, visit Marketing Daily — that will be time well spent. .
+The indirect approach can be expensive and conceptually difficult if the goal is to gain topline sales rather goals that involve community, authenticity and passion.